mephas/mephas/README.md

 * RStudio is an integrated development environment (IDE) for R. [Download RStudio here](https://rstudio.com/products/rstudio/)

-##### The followings show how to install in Rstudio, which is the same in R console and R in command line interface
+##### The followings show how to install in RStudio, which is the same in R console and R in command line interface

 ------